skip to navigationskip to main content

 Our Tax Investigation Services

 If you are inspected at random, you need an accountant who knows how HMRC operates and is capable of defending your case.
+Our tax investigation services can provide you with exactly that.
 We make sure that HMRC’s investigators keep to their own internal guidelines, ensuring that they treat you fairly and proportionately.
 We also ensure that they have everything they need to complete their investigation as quickly as possible.
-We will take the time to talk you through the enquiry process, what to expect and support you throughout the entire process.
+During the tax investigation services, we will take the time to talk you through the enquiry process, what to expect and support you every step of the way.

 Who Might Face an HMRC Tax Investigation?